30 Fun & Free Things to do in Austin

 SoCo is where you will find the popular ‘I Love You So Much’ wall.

-Story has it, the owner of this shop split with her partner and they wanted to show some love, on a wall.
+The story has it that the owner of this shop split with her partner, and they wanted to show some love on a wall.

-There is also an ‘I Hate You So Much’ wall at Rainey Street
+The ‘I Hate You So Much’ wall used to be at Bungalow Bar, 92 Rainey Street before it closed down.

 Greetings from Austin Postcard

-Austin’s is located at 1720 S 1st St which is a little out of the way compared to other murals you will stumble across unplanned.
+Austin’s is located at 1720 S 1st St, which is a little out of the way compared to other unplanned murals you will stumble across.

 You’re My Butter Half